Is your private practice ‘all systems go’?

 You might be wondering if it would be easier to outsource data storage, and this is certainly an option.
 There are many companies offering systems that can assist with this as well as with financial management, appointment scheduling and more.

-These systems can also provide remote access to practice information and may integrate with your other software.
+These systems can also provide remote access to practise information and may integrate with your other software.
 Healthcare is big business and there are dozens of companies offering solutions.

 One main difference between off-the-shelf solutions and bespoke systems will obviously be price.
 But you must be careful to look beyond the price tag to the implications for your practice long-term.